Get to know Joan

 Joan Chittister is one of the most influential religious and social leaders of our time.
-For 40 years she has passionately advocated on behalf of peace, human rights, women’s issues, and church renewal.
-A much sought-after speaker, counselor and clear voice that bridges across all religions, she is also a best-selling author of more than 50 books, hundreds of articles, an online column for the National Catholic Reporter, and a blog for the the Huffington Post.
+For 50 years she has passionately advocated on behalf of peace, human rights, women’s issues, and church renewal.
+A much sought-after speaker, counselor and clear voice that bridges across all religions, she is also a best-selling author of more than 60 books, hundreds of articles, and an online column for the National Catholic Reporter.
 She has received numerous writing awards and honors for her work, and is a noted international lecturer as well as a former fellow at St. Edmund’s College, Cambridge University, England.

-In 2015 Sister Joan was the featured guest of Oprah Winfrey on "Super Soul Sunday."
+In 2019 Sister Joan was the featured guest of Oprah Winfrey on "Super Soul Sunday," about her book, The Time is Now.
+Her first interview with Oprah was in 2015.
 She has appeared on “Meet the Press” with Tim Russert, “60 Minutes,” “CBS News,” “NOW” with Bill Moyers and numerous BBC and NPR programs including “Weekend Edition Sunday” with Liane Hansen and “On Being” with Krista Tippett.
 She is one of the most popular and requested speakers at the iconic Chautauqua Institution in southwestern New York State.

 In 2014 the Joan Chittister Lecture Series was inaugurated at Mercyhurst University, Erie, PA, in conjunction with the dedication of the The Helen Boyle Memorial Archive in Honor of Joan D. Chittister.
-In 2015 Sister Joan was "In Conversation" with Maria Shriver for the lecture series.
+In 2015 Sister Joan was "In Conversation" with Maria Shriver, and in 2017 with Cokie Roberts for the lecture series.

 Joan Chittister is a member of the Benedictine Sisters of Erie, PA.
 She is executive director of Benetvision, a resource and research center for contemporary spirituality and the founder and animator of Monasteries of the Heart, a web-based movement sharing Benedictine spirituality with contemporary seekers.